Bortoli22/Metalogue/README.md

  LS	spID		msgID		flags		args[0]		args[1]		RS
  ```
-*Note that there is multi flag support, but each flag will have its own set of args, so a tag such as “*/ 2B5 X27cT -o x17s5 t2116 -q gJ99T /*” is considered valid.
+*Note that there is multi flag support, and each flag will have its own set of args
+*Also Note that ids are longer than 5 characters, but are shortened for the sake of brevity

 ## MM Components